geier/pycarddav/README.rst

 Users of python versions < 2.7 will also need to install argparse.

-*pyCardDAV* has so far been successfully tested on recent versions of FreeBSD, NetBSD, Debian and Ubuntu with python 2.6 and 2.7.
+*pyCardDAV* has so far been successfully tested on recent versions of FreeBSD, NetBSD, Debian and Ubuntu with python 2.6 and 2.7 and against davical 0.9.9.4 - 0.9.9.7 (later versions should be ok, too, but 0.9.9.3 and earlier don't seem to work).

 NetBSD/pkgsrc users can install *pyCardDAV* via pkgsrc_.